openfaas/docs/docs/deployment/kubernetes.md

 It is recommended to use `helm` to install OpenFaaS so that you can configure your installation to suit your needs.
 This configuration is considered to be production-ready.

-If you have issues using `helm` in a locked-down environment then you can still use the `helm template` command to generate a custom set of YAML to apply using `kubectl`.

 Plain YAML files are also provided for x86_64 and armhf, but since they cannot be customized easily it is recommended that you only use these for local development.

 #### A. Deploy with Helm (for production)